The Power Emini Momentum Target System runs on the -M tabs in the Power Emini Desktop Alert Software.

 – 4 contract Level – 1st, 2nd, 3rd targets – final contract runs with trailing stop

 Note: Regardless of how many contracts you are trading you can consider protecting all or part of your position at break-even when the first target gets hit or price gets extremely close.
+Once the price hits Target 2 it’s a good idea to move the stop on any remaining contracts to break-even regardless of where the Trailing Stop is at the time.

 The important thing is to start off with the smallest unit and build size based on performance.
 In this way you can methodically and safely increase your trade flexibility and profitability.